ArduPilot/ardupilot_wiki/plane/source/docs/calibrating-an-airspeed-sensor.rst

 wind from affecting the result, then press the button.
 The calibration will take a couple of seconds.

+.. warning:: It is very important to cover the pitot tube during power up, or when you wait and then re-calibrate as above.
+An inaccurate static calibration can result in the airspeed being reported too high, causing auto-throttle controlled modes to use very low throttle and potentially cause a crash.

 .. image:: ../images/preflight.jpg
     :target: ../_images/preflight.jpg